6 Quick and Easy Instagram Ad Hacks for Ecommerce Businesses

 If you wish to step up your game, try creating a collection that caters the needs of a specific niche group within your audience.
 Check out the complete specifications of a collection ad here.

-If you haven’t yet tried advertising on Instagram for your e-commerce business, it is about time.
+Estimates indicate that there are between 12 million and 24 million e-commerce sites in the world.
+If you're one of them and you haven’t yet tried advertising on Instagram for your e-commerce business, it is about time.
 Start by defining your goals, audience, budget, and the type of ad that best suits your needs.
 Keep up with the latest trends, lay out your digital marketing strategy and get this show on the road.
 For more eCommerce tips and tricks, check out Revogue, a practical crash course in fashion eCommerce from I Love Fashion Retail.

 Tim Ferguson is a writer and editor of Right Mix Marketing blog.
 He enjoys writing about SEO, content marketing, online reputation management, social media, AI and Big Data.
 When he is not writing and editing for Right Mix Marketing, he spends time on learning more about content marketing and getting better at it.
 You can follow him on Twitter at @RightMixMktg